Type 1 diabetes may also be known by a variety of other names, including the following:

 Irritability and mood changes

 In children, symptoms may be similar to those of having the flu.
+Some very young children may start bedwetting again.

 The symptoms of type 1 diabetes may resemble other conditions or medical problems.
 Always consult your doctor for a diagnosis.